How To Conduct A Successful Brand Audit.

 CONDUCTING A BRAND AUDIT: UNEARTHING STRENGTHS & WEAKNESSES (INTERNAL BRANDING VS EXTERNAL BRANDING)

 This is something we have battled with and so have businesses we’ve encountered.
-During the competitive analysis process, we sometimes get too focused on what other businesses are doing, and how to replicate their ideas, that we begin to lose sight of our own unique culture.
+During the competitive analysis process, we sometimes get too focused on what other companies are doing, and how to replicate their ideas, that we begin to lose sight of our own unique culture.

-Being authentic is an important aspect of building brand continuity and a culture that drives real success.
+Being authentic is an essential aspect of building brand continuity and a culture that drives real success.
 Being a me-too business, or trying to replicate a culture can be a troubling process.
 Proper consideration of the true culture that underlies your individual decision making(as a business) needs to be included.